 Colin graduated from Reading University in 1993 with a degree in Philosophy.
 Upon graduation, he joined Swiss Life (UK) as a Group Risk Underwriter, working as part of the actuarial team assessing life assurance, income protection and critical illness risks.
 Colin gained further actuarial experience at Lloyds of London, where he acted as Assistant Underwriter on Syndicate 332, part of the Wellington Underwriting Group.
 In 1996 he moved to Reuters Plc, where he held various product management and international marketing roles for a range of on-line research services delivered to the international financial services industry.

 In 2003, Colin decided to make a career change to pursue his interest in personal financial planning and investment management.
-Colin joined Baxter Fensham Limited, where he worked very closely with Giles to develop and deliver a leading financial planning and investment advisory service to the firm’s key clients.
-In 2006, he moved with Giles to Fensham Howes, where he became a key founding member of the original Fensham Howes team.
+Colin joined Baxter Fensham Limited, where he worked closely with Giles to develop and deliver a leading financial planning and investment advisory service to the firm’s key clients.
+In 2006 he moved with Giles to Fensham Howes, where he became a founding member of the original Fensham Howes team.

 Colin’s broad and deep expertise enables him to develop comprehensive and often highly technical financial planning strategies within a personalised context, thus creatively addressing unique situations faced by individuals, families, and trustees.
-He works closely with Giles and Lew to provide personalised solutions to our clients’ most complex planning challenges.
+He works closely with the team to provide personalised solutions to our clients’ most complex planning challenges.

 Colin is an Associate of the Personal Finance Society and a Chartered Financial Planner.